treyamador/screenplay/README.md

 # Script formatter

-## Reads scripts and formats properly
+### Reads scripts and formats properly

-The script reads a hypertext-like .docx file and formats it in a way similar to a screenplay.
+This Python script reads a specially-formatted .docx file that parses documents based on '<' and '>' tags.
-The output file is in the .docx format.
+Margins and spacing are automatically formatted and placed into a new .docx file which is similar to a screenplay.